 Millet shells in a pillow

 Millet, more precisely millet shells, is an ideal pillow filling material

 When it comes to the pillow fillings, there is some confusion.
 Millet grains are not used in millet cushions, as you will use them for cooking in your kitchen.

 Instead, only husks, i.e., the original coating of the cores.

-If you had millet grains in your pillow, it could germinate due to the moisture and heat that you emit.
+If you had millet grains in your pillow, they could germinate due to the moisture and heat you emit.
 That would, of course, not be wanted and unpleasant.
 The material that finds its way to you has already been cleaned and sterilized.
 You do not have to have any hygiene concerns.

 So if you read about someone praising “millet grains” as a pillow filling, it only shows that the author has no idea.

 What are the main advantages of a millet pillow?